 Tendons and ligaments are easy to forget about until they start to hurt.
 They connect muscles to bones and help stabilize joints, but they have a limited blood supply and often take a long time to recover.
 That is why tendon and ligament repair can be so frustrating after sports injuries, repetitive strain, or years of overuse.

 BPC-157 has been studied in animal models and early human use for its possible role in tendon and ligament repair.
-Researchers have explored how it may influence collagen fibers and small blood vessels as damaged structures rebuild.
+A 2025 narrative review indexed by the National Institutes of Health reports that, in preclinical research, BPC-157 promotes bone healing and supports the growth of new blood vessels around damaged tissue.
+Researchers have explored how it may influence collagen fibers and these small blood vessels as injured structures rebuild.

 While more large clinical trials are needed, many active adults, athletes, and weekend warriors are curious about this option when standard rest-and-therapy routines have not been enough.